-Students will be considered to have withdrawn from their program of study on the date of their official notification to the school of their intent to withdraw, or for unofficial withdrawals, after 14 consecutive calendar days of absence unless the student is on an approved leave of absence as otherwise stated in the institution's policies.
-Eligible Title IV federal aid recipients whose last recorded date of attendance, per the institution's attendance records, is within the first 60% of a payment period or period of enrollment are considered to have earned federal aid only in an amount equal to the percentage of time that the student was enrolled during the payment period or period of enrollment rounded to the nearest 1/10 of one percent (Example: 33.33% = 33.3%, 66.666% = 66.7%).
-Accordingly, a required calculation will be performed to determine if federal aid that has not been earned by the student has been disbursed, in which case the unearned portion must be returned to the U.S. Department of Education, or if federal aid that has been earned by the student has not yet been disbursed, in which case the student may be entitled to a post-withdrawal disbursement of earned federal aid.
-This calculation will be done before a tuition refund calculation is performed in accordance with the institution's refund policy and will result in a determination of the amount of unearned aid that must be returned to the USDE by the institution, as well as the amount to be returned by the student.
+Eligible Title IV federal aid recipients whose last recorded date of attendance, per the institution's attendance records, is within the first 60% of a payment period or period of enrollment are considered to have earned federal aid only in an amount equal to the percentage of time that the student was enrolled during the payment period or period of enrollment rounded to the nearest 1/10 of one percent (Example: 33.333% = 33.3%, 66.666% = 66.7%).
+Accordingly, a required calculation will be performed to determine the amount of federal student aid funds earned by the student for the period of time he/she was enrolled.
+If the student remained enrolled for more than 60% of the payment period or period of enrollment, all federal aid disbursed has been fully earned.
+This calculation will be done before a tuition refund calculation is performed in accordance with the institution's refund policy and may result in a determination of the amount of unearned aid that must be returned to the USDE by the institution, as well as the amount to be returned by the student.

 The institution will notify the student upon completion of this calculation if the student has any responsibilities to repay any federal funds beyond the scope of the student's existing student loan repayment obligations.
 In many cases, any return of unearned Title IV funds will result in adverse financial consequences including the student owing tuition and fees to the institution that would otherwise have been paid with federal student aid.
-Unearned Title IV, HEA funds that must be returned to the U.S. Department of Education will be returned first to Unsubsidized Direct Loans, followed by Subsidized Direct Loans, Direct PLUS Loans, Federal Pell Grant awards and lastly, to any Federal SEOG awards.
-Unearned funds to be returned to the U.S. Department of Education by the institution, and any unearned grant funds owed by the student, must be repaid within 45 days of the date the institution determined that a student has withdrawn.
-Unearned, Title IV funds owed by the student to a federal loan program must be repaid in accordance with the repayment terms of the student's loan.